kevintech/apex_lottie_animations/README.md

 - **Loop (y/n)**: Choose whether the animation should loop continuously or play only once.
 - **Duration (milliseconds)**: Specify the total duration of the animation in milliseconds to control playback speed.
 - **Speed (speed 1x, 2x, etc...)**: Adjust the animation speed by setting a multiplier (e.g., 1x for normal speed, 2x for double speed).

+### Dynamic Action Plugin Attributes
+- **Action Type**: Choose the type of action to be triggered (Play, Pause, Stop).
+- **Target Animation**: Specify the Lottie animation (template or region) that the dynamic action will control.

+## Using the Dynamic Action Plugin

+1. **Add the Dynamic Action Plugin to Your Page**
+   - In your APEX app, open the page where you want to control the animation.
+   - Navigate to **Dynamic Actions** and create a new dynamic action.
+   - Choose the **Lottie Animation Control** dynamic action from the available list.

+2. **Configure the Dynamic Action**
+   - Set the **Action Type** to define what you want to do with the animation (Play, Pause, Stop).
+   - Specify the **Target Animation** to indicate which Lottie animation the dynamic action should control.

+3. **Trigger the Dynamic Action**
+   - Set up an event (e.g., button click, page load) that triggers the dynamic action, and watch as your animations respond in real time.

 ## Support
 If you encounter any issues or have questions, please feel free to reach out: